Should zoos be banned? Are zoos bad or good?

 zoos are an important resource for research

-5. Zoos provide income for many communities
+5. Zoos generate income for many communities

 Finally, the pros of zoos include their economic importance.
 Zoos play an important economic role, especially in the less developed areas of the world, where they are an important income source for many communities.
 Zoos do more than just providing a place for animals to reside.
-They are a place that provides jobs, creates tourism opportunities, and can even be an economic nexus for a community

 Should zoos be banned, we would need to find other economic resources for these communities.
 As of 2022, there are 27,267 people employed in the Zoos & Aquariums industry in the US only.
 Just imagine how many jobs they provide worldwide, especially in less developed countries.